starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 ## Application Features

-The following images showcase a conversation analysis that includes natural language answers, the rationale used by the LLM to generate SQL queries, the records retrieved from those queries, and the resulting chart visualizations.
+The following images showcase a conversational experience analysis that includes: natural language answers, the reasoning process used by the LLM to generate SQL queries, the database records retrieved from those queries, and the resulting chart visualizations.

 - **Conversational interface with an agent responding to user questions**